Community and Lifestyle

-Alberta is a family friendly province where it is easy to integrate.
-Each summer at Heritage Days, we celebrate our multicultural diversity through the food and dance of more than 60 countries who are proud to call Alberta home.
+Each summer at Heritage Days, we celebrate our multicultural diversity through the food and dance of people from over 60 countries, who are proud to call Alberta home.

 Calgary and Edmonton are the two biggest cities in Alberta.
 Almost half of Alberta’s population lives in these urban centres.
 They both feature a large urban core surrounded by residential areas known as suburbs.
 The cities offer major universities, modern hospitals, and many cultural and sports facilities.

 Alberta’s rural communities are friendly and accommodating.
-Many offer the same services and facilities (hospitals, schools, recreation centres and parks) you would find in larger cities, while also offering a relaxed pace.
-Take a look at our short video about rural living in Alberta.
+Many offer the same services and facilities (hospitals, schools, recreation centres and parks) you would find in larger cities, while also offering a relaxed pace of life.

 Larger cities have extensive bus and/or train networks.
-Smaller communities may have public transport, but many Albertans also own their own vehicle.
+Smaller communities may have public transport, but most Albertans also own their own vehicle.
 Find out more about Alberta transportation.

 It is true that it gets cold in winter, but you get used to that very quickly.
 Our geography gives us a “dry cold,” which is very easy to manage if you dress appropriately.
 You’ll find Albertans out and about enjoying the weather all year round.